 Once you identify your must-haves, it’s equally important to know your budget.
 Use an online mortgage calculator to determine a target price range for your mortgage.
 Don’t forget to think about the added cost of maintenance, utilities and property taxes when planning your budget.

 Save for a down payment.

 The larger your down payment, the less you’ll spend on interest overall.
 Not to mention, you’ll enjoy a lower mortgage bill each month.
 Putting 20% down also means you could avoid paying for private mortgage insurance – which may cost as much as $1,000 a year!
 Despite popular belief, however, your down payment doesn’t have to be 20%.
 There’s no magic number; just make sure your down payment fits your financial needs.
-Read more on the right down payment for you.
+Get tips on choosing the right down payment for you.

 So how do you save enough for a down payment?
 Homeowners usually cash out on equity when their home sells and then use that cash to fund a down payment.
 If you can’t wait for your home to sell, consider taking out two mortgages on your new home – you can pay off one mortgage when your old home sells and avoid paying for private mortgage insurance in the meantime.